Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 2 – Activation

-The activation stage signifies the moment when a user first sees the value of your product first-hand.
+The activation stage signifies the moment when a user sees the value of your product first-hand.
 For a digital business, this is typically during a free trial or limited access period.

 Marketing goal at this stage: Nurture users into paying customers